Welcome to the first post of the Ask the Pilot series!

 As jet fuel becomes more and more expensive and airplane engines become more powerful and fuel efficient, the trend in the aircraft manufacturing industry has been to design new aircraft with two engines as opposed to four.
 Engine manufacturers have continued to increase the reliability of commercial jet engines and in-flight engine malfunctions or failures are incredibly rare.
 Two-engine “overwater” operations are governed by ETOPS, Extended Twin-Engine Overwater Operations, regulations and airlines have to receive specific authorization for these types of operations.
 In order for an airline to receive this special type of authorization, the airline has to prove that they not only have an effective maintenance program in place to support this type of operation, but they also have to prove through their safety record that their engine-failure rate is below a certain ratio.

 Despite this incredible safety record, engine malfunctions do happen and pilots are specifically trained to be able to fly two-engine airplanes on one operating engine.
 Additionally, aircraft go through stringent certification procedures and manufacturers have to demonstrate that the aircraft can safely fly on one engine for extended periods of time.
+Then if you are training to become a pilot you should have a look at the most realistic flight simulator experiences that are available, as they will give you that realistic experience that you need.
 While the vast majority of passengers will never experience an engine malfunction, rest assured that you are safe and in good hands should you encounter one of these rare events.